Skip to main content

 Icon Aft view

-Kept under lock and key for years, Royal Caribbean finally unveiled the details of Project Icon in late 2022; it's nothing like they've ever done before!
+Kept under lock and key for years, Royal Caribbean finally unveiled the details of Project Icon in late 2022; she's nothing like anything they've ever built before!

 Icon will rightfully steal the title of largest cruise ship in the world, but until her debut, Wonder of the Seas will continue to hold it.